Rupesh2056/reportcard-management-backend/readme.md

         ReportCard.

 4) Query Optimization:
+    - average_score field ia added on ReportCard Table itself and is updated by aggregating score as soon as new marks are added or updated.
+This is very handy for a long run as the marks objects grows over time and we dont have to aggregate filtering from millions of rows, but rather just get it as a field within the ReportCard Table.

     - For StudentReportCardAPIView, I used a minimal Serializer excluding Student from each Report.
 This is because, we are looking for reports of a particular student.
 So, it not worth mentioning the student for every reports.
 Rather, i have used a single key "student" for the overall response.